Internal Procedures and Resources

 The Dean's Office can assist the conference coordinator with the last three items.
 To ensure a successful conference, the conference coordinator should meet with Dean's Office as early as possible in the pre-planning phase.
 This meeting should take place well in advance of securing any commitments or advertisements for the conference.
 We will discuss with you what services we offer; your conference needs; the financial account request; registration service options; and our website services.
 To schedule this visit, please contact John Ward at 232-2476 or firstname.lastname@example.org.

-Faculty and graduate students with offices on third and fourth floors, should they be in the building during a fire alarm, are kindly asked to spend few moments - up to three minutes - knocking on doors to alert their colleagues before leaving the building, which took take approximately one minute.
+Faculty and graduate students with offices on third and fourth floors, should they be in the building during a fire alarm, are kindly asked to spend few moments - up to three minutes - knocking on doors to alert their colleagues before leaving the building, which should take approximately one minute.
 Departmental office staff and faculty housed on the second (ground) floor should do the same on their respective floor.

 Examples of situations in which you might hire an independent contractor are: honoraria, performances, translation, indexing.
 Any time the department is to pay for personal services of any kind, from any account, regardless of original source of the funds, prior approval and accompanying paperwork must be completed by the department.
 Please give two weeks lead time to department staff.